Do you love the glitz and glamour of a 5-star hotel room? Do you get anxious with anticipation over what amenities your hotel room will offer?

-At first glance, it looks just a like a traditional table.
-But if you look closer, it’s actually an all around work-station.
+At first glance, it looks just like a traditional table.
+But if you look closer, it’s actually an all-around workstation.
 It has features like USB ports, drawers, Bluetooth speakers, and of course a fridge:

 Something like this coffee table also satisfies the need to multi-task small spaces.

 Hidden fridges come in many different forms.
-Some look like a wood end table.
+Some look like a wood end table, for example.
 Others like a small ottoman.
 You’ll just need a spot close to an outlet.